HaiziIzzudin/ytdlp-guided-cli/README.md

 1. Open Windows Terminal (Use of terminal is NOT mandatory, you can use Windows PowerShell too.)
 2. Copy and paste this command `iwr rebrand.ly/ytdlwin | iex`

-# How To Use on Android
+# How To Use on Android (NO LONGER MAINTAINED!
+[SEE STATE OF MAINTENANCE](https://github.com/HaiziIzzudin/ytdlp-guided-cli/main/README.md#state-of-maintenance))
 1. Download Termux [here](https://f-droid.org/repo/com.termux_118.apk).
 **Do not use Play Store version, its been long deprecated.
 See [this notice](https://github.com/termux/termux-app#installation).**
 2. Install Termux.